plgagne/Game-Boy-Essentials/website/drafts/notes.md

 ## Metal Gear: Ghost Babel

 Somehow, I've spent my whole formative year watching the dissapointing sequels before the originals.
 I've seen *Ghostbusters 2* before the first one. *Alien 3* was my first alien movie. *Robocop 2* was my introduction to the best cop in Detroit.
-My first *Superman* was *Superman IV*.I saw *Terminator 2: Judgement Day* first, but I think that's the case for a lot of people. *City Slickers II: The Legend of Curly's Gold* was my first Billy Crystal movie. *Bill and Ted 2* was the only movie featuring  William S. Preston Esq. and Ted "Theodore" Logan as far as I was concerned until I saw the first one in 2020.
-Finally,I saw Spaceballs before I saw any *Star Wars* movie.
-I have to say the transformation of *Spaceball One* into *Mega Maid* was more impressive than most of *Star Wars*.
+My first *Superman* was *Superman IV*.
+I saw *Terminator 2: Judgement Day* first, but I think that's the case for a lot of people. *City Slickers II: The Legend of Curly's Gold* was my first Billy Crystal movie.
+When I was 15, my parents dropped me off at the cinema to see *Hannibal*, without having previously seen *Silence of the Lambs*. *Bill and Ted 2* was the only movie featuring  William S. Preston Esq. and Ted "Theodore" Logan as far as I was concerned until I saw the first one in 2020.

+Finally, lime most of my friends, I saw *Spaceballs* before I saw any *Star Wars* movie.
+I have to say the transformation of *Spaceball One* into *Mega Maid* was more impressive than most of what's in the first *Star Wars*.

 *Metal Gear: Ghost Babel*.
 I did not have a Playstation, and I wanted to play *Metal Gear Solid*.